evstack/ev-abci/README.md

 # ev-abci

-An ABCI adapter for [Rollkit](https://github.com/rollkit/rollkit) that enables ABCI-compatible applications to be used with Rollkit's execution layer.
+An ABCI adapter for [Evolve](https://github.com/evstack/ev-node) that enables ABCI-compatible applications to be used with Evolve's execution layer.

 ## Overview

-`ev-abci` is a bridge between ABCI-compatible applications and Rollkit's execution layer.
-It implements the Rollkit execution interface and adapts it to the ABCI interface, allowing developers to use existing ABCI applications with Rollkit.
+`ev-abci` is a bridge between ABCI-compatible applications and Evolve's execution layer.
+It implements the Evolve execution interface and adapts it to the ABCI interface, allowing developers to use existing ABCI applications with Evolve.

-This adapter connects various components of the Rollkit ecosystem:
+This adapter connects various components of the Evolve ecosystem:

 - Provides compatibility with the Cosmos SDK and CometBFT ABCI applications
 - Implements transaction handling, state management, and blockchain operations